 Federal tax law includes “innocent spouse” relief and Oregon state laws follow federal law in this case.
 This means that if a taxpayer files a joint tax return but divorces, legally separates or lives apart from a spouse for one year, the taxpayer may limit or even avoid liability if he or she can prove that the other spouse caused the tax problems.
 An “innocent spouse” must not have had any “actual knowledge” of the former spouse's tax violations.
 A family law attorney from Goodfellow & Cottle can help untangle these situations and, if necessary, bring in a tax specialist to consult on the case.

-All states have a '”statute of limitations” — a period after the finalization of the divorce during which a party may file a notice of appeal to an “unjust” decision.
+All states have a period after the finalization of the divorce during which a party may file a Notice of Appeal to an “unjust” decision.
 However, the decision is not considered unjust simply because one party does not approve.
-In Oregon, the aggrieved former spouse must file a notice of appeal with the Court of Appeals and send a copy of the notice to the trial court and to the former spouse and the former spouse’s attorney, within 30 days from the date the trial court issued divorce judgment.
+In Oregon, the aggrieved former spouse must file a Notice of Appeal with the Court of Appeals and send a copy of the notice to the trial court and to the former spouse and the former spouse’s attorney, within 30 days from the date the trial court issued the divorce judgment.

 No. Parenting time, which dictates when the child will be in the care of each parent, is part of the custody order mandated by the courts.
 A parent can ask for a change in a parenting time schedule without having to show a substantial change in circumstances, but he or she would have to show that a different parenting time schedule is in the best interests of the child.
 In all custody proceedings, it is advisable to have an attorney advocate, as most involve complex circumstances and considerations.

 Legal same-sex registered domestic partnerships have existed in Oregon since February 2008, and generally, all Oregon state laws that apply to traditional divorce apply to the dissolution of same-sex registered domestic partnerships and custody matters.